-Note that any more and any longer are synonyms of no longer (see below), and generally used for negatives or questions.
+Note that, when used negatively in temporal expressions, any more and any longer are synonyms of no longer (see below).

 Audiences are not a passive entity any more/any longer.

 Don't they live here any more/any longer?

 At once - 1 alhora, al mateix temps 2 de seguida (both senses, final position)